eXept Software AG Logo

 suspend until the expose/noExpose event arrives.

-This is an X speciality - for devices which do not need this kind of
+This is an X speciality - for devices that do not need this kind of

 asynchronous bit-blt confirmation, this is a noop.